 "My son Joshua's journey was a struggle between life and death.
 His perseverance and character gave us guarded hope that he would live and not die.
-He inspired us to raise awareness and forge a path in search of a cure for him and his peers.
-Although he succumbed to the mortality of this deadly disorder, his legacy will blossom from that small seed of hope.
-Our new dream is that his peers will live to see a future uninhibited by this disorder. "
+He inspired us to raise awareness and forge a path to find a cure for he and his peers.
+Although he succumbed to the mortality of this deadly disorder, his legacy will blossom from that small seed of hope, his peers will live and not die. "